Functional Movement Development Across the Life Span - Elsevier eBook on VitalSource, 3rd Edition

 15. Health and fitness

-Donna J. Cech, MS, PT, PCS, DHS, Associate Professor, Department of Physical Therapy, Midwestern University, Downers Grove, IL and Suzanne Tink Martin, MACT, PT, Professor Emerita of Physical Therapy, University of Evansville, Evansville, IN
+Donna J. Cech, PT, DHS, Certified Specialist in Pediatric Physical Therapy; Professor and Program Director (Retired), Physical Therapy, Midwestern University, Downers Grove, IL and Suzanne Tink Martin, PT, PhD, Professor Emerita, Physical Therapy, University of Evansville, Evansville, Indiana